collective/rapido.plone/docs/python-api.rst

 - ``context.modules.random``: `Generate pseudo-random numbers <https://docs.python.org/2/library/random.html>`_,
 - ``context.modules.time``: `Time access and conversions <https://docs.python.org/2/library/time.html>`_.

-We can declare more safe modules (from our own server-local code only, not from the Plone UI) like this:
+If we need to add extra modules to ``context.modules``, we can do it by adding in our own add-on something like:

 .. code-block:: python